gui2de/ppol6818-group-political-economy/README.md

 economic realities such as inflation, unemployment, and growth rates are driven by complex market forces and policy devisions, the way these issues are presented in the media significantly influences how the public perceives them.
-Politicians often leverage the media to frame economic conditions in ways that align with their political agendas and expand their political capital [^1].
+Politicians often leverage the media to frame economic conditions in ways that align with their political agendas and expand their political capital (Walgrave & Van Aelst, 2016).
 This strategic framing can amplify economic concerns, mobilize political support, and shift public sentiment, sometimes independently of actual economic conditions.
 As a result, public discourse may become detached from economic fundamentals, potentially leading to policies that fail to address the root causes of economic